ProfSynapse/claudesidian-mcp/README.md

 ### Available Agents and Their Modes

-The plugin features six specialized agents, each handling a specific domain of functionality:
+The plugin features eight specialized agents, each handling a specific domain of functionality:

 #### 1. NoteEditor Agent
 The NoteEditor agent provides operations for editing notes in the vault.